Ladyboys in Thailand

 the West has repression occurred.”

 So the following night, we decided to take the plunge and investigate further.
 The voyeur in me wanted to see how they put the tuk in tuk-tuk.
+And if there were any ping pong balls involved.

 We arrived late to the show, so were seated in the only two remaining seats – right at the very front.
 I actually had to lay my camera bag on the stage.